This piece was originally published in The Hill.

 Animal rights activists and hunters usually don’t see eye to eye.
 But when it comes to the world’s tallest land mammal, they’re in agreement: Africa’s giraffes are in trouble.

-Last week, activists who have proposed listing giraffes under the Endangered Species Act and sued the U.S. Fish and Wildlife Service — and asked for President Trump’s help in forcing a decision from the agency.
+Last week, activists who have proposed listing giraffes under the Endangered Species Act—and sued the U.S. Fish and Wildlife Service to achieve that aim—asked for President Trump’s help in forcing a decision from the agency.

 For the United States to play a constructive role in global wildlife conservation it must move beyond unilaterally adopting rules and regulations and pursue real engagement in countries where species like giraffes are found.
 This means modernizing our approach to conservation and embracing the emerging global consensus that conservation depends on leveraging the private sector investment capable of promoting the peace, stability, and prosperity under which giraffes and other wildlife can thrive.

 Something I’ve learned from working with African counter-poaching programs is that conserving the continent’s wildlife requires addressing complex political and socio-economic challenges.
 These challenges extend far beyond the scope of what single-species conservation efforts, like those advanced under the ESA, can provide.

 The extreme threats faced by the giraffe highlight this reality.
 From Sudan to the Congo to Uganda, giraffes have fallen victim to decades of violent conflict and its collateral damage.
 In places like South Sudan’s Boma and Bandingilo National Parks, giraffes have been killed on a mass scale to feed government soldiers and rebel armies fighting a protracted war.
 The fact that a giraffe can provide up to 600 pounds of meat has also historically made it an attractive meal for refugees fleeing South Sudan’s violence, who have been suspected of widespread poaching in Congo’s Garamba National Park since the late 1990s.